davidgasquez/handbook/Teamwork.md

   - The sheer scale and/or complexity of how things work.
 There is truly no-one who understands the emergent behavior of the [[Systems|system]].
     - E.g: Slow _boiling frog_ situations where existing tools have become ineffective but no one noticed.
 - [Act as if you might leave on short notice](https://jmmv.dev/2021/04/always-be-quitting.html).
 Document your knowledge, long-term plans, meetings, train people around you, empower other people, delegate and keep learning!
+  - Write everything in plain text and in a shared place so is not lost.
 - You have to put in more effort to make something appear effortless.
 Effortless, elegant performances are often the result of a large volume of effortful.
 Praise this instead of complex solutions.
 - Invisible work will happen.
 If you're doing it, make an effort to share and get credit for it.
 Build a narrative (story) for your work.
 Arm your manager and fight recency bias keeping track of all the things you've done.
 - As a manager, give problems to solve, not solutions.
 Make sure the team knows what they're working toward and that it has the resources needed to complete the work.